GemTalk/Sparkle/Documentation/SparkleInstall.md

 #### Script-based installation

 Using the script-based install, you do not need to manually clone the git repositories, nor consider the underlying git repositories; the script clones and loads for you.
-The script clones Sparkle, and the other required repositories (SparkleFFI and RemoteServiceReplication) into the default location (see [Iceberg default repository location](#iceberg-default-repository-location)).
+The script clones Sparkle, and the other required repositories (PharoGemStoneFFI and RemoteServiceReplication) into the default location (see [Iceberg default repository location](#iceberg-default-repository-location)).

 1. Launch the Pharo 10.0 image.
 2. Open the Settings Browser using **Pharo > Settings** , select **Appearance** , and expand the list.
 Change the **User interface theme**  to "Pharo Dark."
 Sparkle is not yet themed and the color combinations are difficult to read in the light theme.